 - More channels: Customers are also asking for more consistency across channels and platforms.
 For example, it’s now easy to track how many customers are using iPads to use an e-commerce site.
 Companies should monitor these trends and make the necessary changes on their sites to better serve those customers’ needs.

 - Immediate feedback: Just like B2C customers use Yelp or TripAdvisor to give feedback on their customer experiences, a handful of leading distributors are surveying customers about their willingness to recommend them to peers.
-Distributors are also leveraging social platforms such as Twitter, YouTube, Instagram, and Facebook to connect with customers and influencers.
+Wholesale distributors are also leveraging social platforms such as Twitter, YouTube, Instagram, and Facebook to connect with customers and influencers.

 4. Increased competitiveness due to expanding markets

-The distribution sector is also facing serious competition as large retailers look for ways to expand their markets and innovate.
+The wholesale distribution sector is also facing serious competition as large retailers look for ways to expand their markets and innovate.

-For instance, Ace Hardware is now targeting commercial property owners, while the Home Depot now has a line of products for the building sector.
+For instance, Ace Hardware is now targeting commercial property owners, while Home Depot now has a line of products for the building sector.
 Their name brands already carry weight in the distribution industry, despite only entering these markets in the last five years.